Technology Workshop on

 - High Density Connectors

-Those wishing to present at the Workshop must submit a 200+ word abstract electronically on/before OCTOBER 31, 2018, using the on-line submittal form at: www.imaps.org/abstracts.htm.
+Those wishing to present at the Workshop must submit a 200+ word abstract electronically ON/BEFORE NOVEMBER 7 using the online submittal form at: www.imaps.org/abstracts.htm.
 No formal technical paper is required.

 Please contact Brian Schieman by email at firstname.lastname@example.org if you have questions.

-Priced at $550 for IMAPS members, $650 for non-members, and $300 for speakers, attendance will be limited to maintain a workshop atmosphere.
+Priced at $600 for IMAPS members, $700 for non-members, and $350 for speakers, attendance will be limited to maintain a workshop atmosphere.
 Workshop will feature panel discussions for increased open engagement and networking.
-10 sponsorships with tabletops in the session room will be available this year, as well as 20 regular tabletop spaces outside the meeting room to allow for more company participation.
+10 sponsorships with tabletops will be available this year - a total of 20 total tabletop spaces will be available.
 For questions, email email@example.com.

 - Powerpoint/Presentation file used during session: Speaker's responsibility to bring to session on USB (recommended to have back-up on personal laptop/usb or email to firstname.lastname@example.org prior to event)